nating/cs-exams/assets/atomic-questions/third-year/advanced-telecommunications/transport-layer.md

 **What form of congestion control does TCP use?**

-*TCP uses an Additive Increase Multiplicative Decrease (AIMD) form of congestion control.
+*(TCP) uses a congestion control algorithm that includes various aspects of an additive increase/multiplicative decrease (AIMD) scheme, with other schemes such as slow-start.
 It increases the rate at which it sends data until a loss occurs, at which point it cuts the bandwidth in half.*

 **What is 'TCP Slow Start'?**